gbroques/ecovillage-resource-management-spec/README.md

 * Plumbing and waste-water treatment center (performed ecologically using centralized bio-gas digestion)

 ## Resources
 A **resource** is defined as something humans need to live.
-A distinction is made between two kinds of resources: *primary* and *secondary* resources.
+A distinction is made between three kinds of resources: *primary*, *secondary*, and *tertiary* resources.

 A **primary resource** is defined as a non-negotiable human requirement for survival, and includes (in order of importance):

 1. 💧 Water
 2. 🌱 Food
-3. 🏠 Shelter

-A **secondary resource** is defined as a negotiable requirement for a desired standard of living.
-For example, a desired *modern* standard of living might require the following secondary resources:
+A **secondary resource** is defined as a non-negotiable requirement for survival because a human depends upon it for the attainment of a *primary resource*.

+Examples may include:

+* 🏠 Shelter
 * ⚡ Energy

+Where you depend upon your shelter for collecting, storing, and purifying rain-water, or depend upon energy for heating a greenhouse in winter for growing food.

+A **tertiary resource** is defined as a negotiable requirement for a desired standard of living.
+For example, a desired *modern* standard of living might require the following tertiary resources:

 * 🌐 Internet
+* 🚗 Transportation

-Secondary resources should be configurable to meet the needs of different villages and people.
+Secondary and tertiary resources should be configurable to meet the needs of different villages and people.

 ## I/O